met-office-ocean/obsoper/README.md

 ### Interpolating profiles

-Vertical interpolation is triggered by specifying grid_depths and observed_depths keyword arguments.
+Vertical interpolation is triggered by specifying `grid_depths` and `observed_depths` keyword arguments.
+Using our regional model example above it is easy to extend the call to the `obsoper.Operator` constructor to allow model and profile depths.

 ```python
 >>> operator = obsoper.Operator(grid_longitudes.T,